-- (1) A module examination will be deemed to have been graded "insufficient" when students, for no good reason: - do not attend on a mandatory examination date, - · withdraw from the examination after it has already begun, - or do not take or retake an examination within the established time frame, - or if in a written assessment (excluding written examinations) the content of another individual's work is used without citing the source. - (2) The justifications provided for any withdrawal or non-attendance must be credible and immediately presented in writing to the responsible Board of Examiners.
-Otherwise, the examination will be graded as "insufficient".
+- (1) A module examination will be deemed to have been graded "insufficient" when students, for no good reason: - do not attend on a mandatory examination date, - withdraw from the examination after it has already begun, - or do not take or retake an examination within the established time frame, - or if in a written assessment (excluding written examinations) the content of another individual's work is used without citing the source.

-In the case of illness, a doctor's certificate must be presented.
+- (2) The justifications provided for any withdrawal or non-attendance must be credible and immediately presented in writing to the responsible Board of Examiners.
+Otherwise, the examination will be graded as "insufficient". - In the case of illness, a doctor's certificate must be presented.
 A statement of incapacity for work provided by a doctor is not acceptable proof of illness.
 If, due to illness, the examination candidate is prevented from submitting their doctor's certificate in due time, the responsible Examination Office must be notified of this either in writing or electronically by email by the date of the examination.
 In this case, the doctor's certificate must be submitted to the responsible Examination Office within three working days of the medical determination of sickness.
-Exceptions to this rule shall be adjudicated upon by the responsible Board of Examiners.

-Unless the Board of Examiners resolves otherwise, upon recognition of the reasons for non-attendance or withdrawal, the examination must be taken on the next regular examination date.

-(3) An examination will be graded "insufficient" if a student attempts to alter the results through deceit or the use of other unauthorized means.

-Examiners and supervisors are authorized to exclude from further participation any student who disrupts the orderly conduct of the examination.
+Exceptions to this rule shall be adjudicated upon by the responsible Board of Examiners. - Unless the Board of Examiners resolves otherwise, upon recognition of the reasons, the examination must be taken in accordance with $\S\S 17$, 19. - (3) An examination will be graded "insufficient" if a student attempts to alter the results through deceit or the use of other unauthorized means. - Examiners and supervisors are authorized to exclude from further participation any student who disrupts the orderly conduct of the examination.
 If this is the case, the examination will be graded as "insufficient".

-In extreme cases, the Board of Examiners is authorized to exclude the student from any further examinations.

-(4) An examination will be graded as "insufficient" if the student does not provide sufficient reason for not having respected the submission deadline for an assessment.
-Paragraph 2 applies accordingly.

-(5) Disruptions in the run up to the examination or during the course of the exam must be reported immediately, if and as soon it is possible and reasonable to report them.
+In extreme cases, the Board of Examiners is authorized to exclude the student from any further examinations. - (4) An examination will be graded as "insufficient" if the student does not provide sufficient reason for not having respected the submission deadline for an assessment.
+Paragraph 2 applies accordingly. - (5) Disruptions in the run up to the examination or during the course of the exam must be reported immediately, if and as soon it is possible and reasonable to report them.
 Participation in an examination without protest and with knowledge of relevant impairments excludes any subsequent appeal on the basis of impairments of this nature.

 IV.
-Bachelor's Thesis
+Master's Degree

-Admission to the Bachelor's Thesis and Issuing of the Topic
+§ 22 Admission to the Master's Thesis and Issuing of the Topic